 Philip Whitehead is a New Zealand-born violin maker and restorer who began his career as a luthier in 1989.
 He studied acoustics at Auckland University, and then went on to serve a full six-year apprenticeship in Violin-Making & Restoration under third-generation luthier John Hewitt.
 Philip later gained further valuable knowledge and experience by travelling abroad and studying fine luthiery in Italy and Australia.

-Now with over twenty-five years experience in violin-making and restoration, he is regarded as one of the leading luthiers in New Zealand and has worked independently since 2004.
+Now with over twenty-five years experience in violin-making and restoration, he is regarded as one of the leading luthiers in New Zealand.

 In his workshop in Auckland, instruments of the string quartet are made according to the traditional Italian style of violin making.
 These instruments are built from well-aged precious tonewoods and are made following classical models of Stradivari and Guarneri del Gesu.
 Philip also designs his own models, which are influenced and conceived using the ancient design principle of 'Phi' - "The Golden Proportion".